 Before you can start cooking with cannabis, you’ll need to learn how to make (or where to buy) cannabis oil or cannabutter.

 The easiest option (and the most accurate for dosing) is to use ready made oil or butter that has been tested for potency per serving.
-Unfortunately, these can be exceptionally hard to find, even among the many Denver dispensaries.
+Unfortunately, these can be exceptionally hard to find even among the many Boulder and Denver recreational dispensaries.

 That means you’ll need to make your own cannabis oil or cannabutter.

 Tip: Some kief cooks prefer to use marijuana flower directly in their recipes.
 While that method can work if the recipe also includes butter or oil to extract the cannabinoids and terpenoids, it introduces additional variables that can reduce the strength of your finished product (or spread out the cannabinoids less evenly).

 Before you can make cannabis oil you’ll need a few ingredients… namely cannabis and cooking oil.

 You’ll need 1 cup of cooking oil for every 1 cup of marijuana flower.
 Depending on the density of the bud you’re using, 1 cup of ground-up flower is about 1-2 ounces.

 Alternately (and my favorite), you can use CO2 cannabis oil in place of flower.
 You can replace 1 ounce of flower with 2-6 grams of cannabis oil.

 Not only does this remove a few steps (grinding and straining the plant material), but it also removes chlorophyll from your finished product.